A Memoir of the Warsaw Uprising

 by Miron Białoszewski, translated from the Polish by Madeline G. Levine

-The great Polish poet Miron Białoszewski was twenty-two on August 1, 1944, when he went on an errand for his mother and ran into history.
-With Soviet forces on the outskirts of Warsaw, the city revolted against five years of Nazi occupation, an uprising that began in a spirit of heroic optimism but ended tragically sixty-three days later.
-The Nazis fought back ruthlessly, reducing Warsaw to rubble while slaughtering some 200,000 people, mostly through mass execution.
+On August 1, 1944, Miron Białoszewski, later to gain renown as one of Poland’s most innovative poets, went out to run an errand for his mother and ran into history.
+With Soviet forces on the outskirts of Warsaw, the Polish capital revolted against five years of Nazi occupation, an uprising that began in a spirit of heroic optimism.
+Sixty-three days later it came to a tragic end.
+The Nazis suppressed the insurgents ruthlessly, reducing Warsaw to rubble while slaughtering some 200,000 people, mostly through mass executions.
 The Red Army simply looked on.

 Białoszewski’s blow-by-blow account of the uprising brings it alive in all its desperate urgency.
 Here we are in the shoes of a young man slipping back and forth across German lines, dodging sniper bullets, collapsing with exhaustion, rescuing the wounded, burying the dead.
 An indispensable and unforgettable act of witness, A Memoir of the Warsaw Uprising is also a major work of literature.
-Białoszewski writes in short, stabbing, splintered, breathless sentences attuned to “the glaring identity of ‘now’.”
-His book displays a wild whiteknuckled poetry that resists the terrible destruction it records.
+Białoszewski writes in short, stabbing, splintered, breathless sentences attuned to “the glaring identity of ‘now.’”
+His pages are full of a white-knuckled poetry that resists the very destruction it records.

 A master of grammatical games, puns, and colloquial speech patterns, this dark-minded, philosophically inclined scrutinizer of the humblest objects of daily life is enjoying more popularity and critical attention a quarter century after his death than during his lifetime.
 Outside of Poland, he remains best known for his Memoir of the Warsaw Uprising.